 We first observe that debt treatments increase debt expectations for all households, regardless of their views about a debt crisis.
-If anything, households that believe scenarios of a sovereign default or of a constrained central bank are highly probable expect slightly lower levels of debt compared with other households.24 By contrast, the other treatments do not lead to variations in debt expectations.
+If anything, households that believe the scenarios of a sovereign default or of a constrained central bank have a high chance to happen expect slightly lower levels of debt compared with other households.
+By contrast, the other treatments do not lead to variations in debt expectations.